5 Best Ways To Do Sustainable And Responsible Tourism

 Along similar lines, responsible travel also means being conscientious about where your money is being spent.
 How are you supporting the local economy with your dollars?
 Whether it's purchasing souvenirs or booking a tour, one of my sustainable travel tips is to be conscious of the economic impact you will be making with your money.

 Alternatively, spending conscientiously can also mean being mindful of the travel supplies that you buy.
 Are they ethically made?
 Are they made from sustainable materials?
+When you're buying travel gifts for kids, are they responsibly sourced?

 We make it a point to travel with eco-friendly travel products whenever we can.
 We always carry our own metal straws, so that we are not consuming plastic straws when we travel.
 And if you don't want to use plastic utensils either, you can always carry along a set of reusable bamboo cutlery, like the ones made by The Other Straw.